Academic Regulations For All Honours Programs

-Several programs offer a limited number of courses which are specifically intended for, and restricted to, honours students in the discipline.
-For these courses, all other students require special permission from the program concerned to register in the honours-level courses.
+Several departments in each faculty offer a limited number of courses which are specifically intended for, and restricted to, honours students in the discipline.
+For these courses, all other students require special permission from the department concerned to register in the honours-level courses.

 400 level seminars are open only to Year 4 honours students registered in the program in which the 400 level seminar is offered.
-Other students wishing to take 400 level seminars require permission of the program offering the course and the program in which they are specializing.
+Other students wishing to take 400 level seminars require permission of the department offering the course and the department in which they are specializing.
 A 400 level seminar cannot be repeated.

 - Interdepartmental Programs

 The co-ordinator of an interdepartmental program must authorize the student's program in writing.
 Permission to take individual courses is granted by the department or the co-ordinating committee offering the courses.

 Students are permitted to double-count courses for more than one program in which the same course is a required course or an elective.